openmanuscript/openmanuscript/tools/README.md

 }
 ```

-Finally, the command line can be used to override or add arguments in addition
+Finally, the command line can be used to override or add arguments
 to those included in a settings file.
 The following command adds `--font`, and
 overwrites the value of `--authorfile`, using the above `draft.json` file.